Capital One bulks up U.S. cards with HSBC deal

 The sale further unravels HSBC's disastrous $15 billion purchase of U.S. consumer lending firm Household in 2003, which triggered billions of dollars of subprime mortgage losses.
 Executives now say the purchase of Household, which included the credit card business, was a mistake.

-Capital One is paying a premium to assets of about 8.75 percent, a low price by historical standards, and its shares rose 0.7 percent, while HSBC's declined 5.3 percent in London.
+Capital One is paying a premium to assets of about 8.75 percent, a low price by historical standards, and its shares rose 1.2 percent in morning trading, while HSBC's declined 5.8 percent in London.
 Capital One was one of the few major bank stocks to rise in a difficult session for the sector.

 "They paid a lower price than we anticipated, which speaks to what the market is like now," said Chris Brendler, an analyst at Stifel Nicolaus in Baltimore.